gradientinstitute/ai-impact-control-panel/docs/report/context.rst

-This means that an AI system deployed by a bank to approve loans, for example, might be 'performing well' by its measure of average predictive accuracy (giving out loans to people who repay them) but it may be that most of the loans it mistakenly denies are from female applicants.
+This means that an AI system deployed by a bank to approve loans, for example, might be 'performing well' by its measure of average predictive accuracy (giving out loans to people who repay them) but it may be that most of the loans it mistakenly denies are from disadvantaged applicants.
 The business running this loan system could reduce or eliminate this negative impact, but a) they don't know it's happening and b) they don't have the tools to understand what aspect of the design of the AI needs to be altered, and what the effect of that alteration would be on the system's operation.

 As a result, the system acts according to parameters typically set by data scientists designing the system.
-These data scientists may be unaware of the significant consequences their choices may be having, and of the huge responsibility that has been left to them, unbeknownst to the senior decision makers in the organisation that should be bearing this responsibility.
+These data scientists may be unaware of the significant consequences of their choices, and of the huge responsibility that has been left to them, unbeknownst to the senior decision makers in the organisation that should be bearing this responsibility.
+This AI system development scenario has been depicted in :numref:`dev_process_common`.

 .. _dev_process_common:
 .. figure:: dev_process_common.svg